dacooderr/OptiLock/README.md

         Paste what you copied earlier

         Save and Exit and you are done.
-(Your game **may** crash on first load, this is normal.
+(Your game MAY crash on first load, this is normal.
 Just open the game again.
 If it continues to crash you did something wrong and will need to try again)

 You *MUST* do both or else you will have a very weird looking game or you may **crash**.